 - Tables FSP 1 and FSP 2 and Figure FSP 1 present national caseload and expenditure trend data on the Food Stamp Program as discussed below;

 Food Stamp Caseload Trends (Table FSP 1).
-Average monthly food stamp participation was 23.9 million persons in fiscal year 2004, excluding the participants in Puerto Rico’s block grant.
+Average monthly food stamp participation was 25.7 million persons in fiscal year 2005, excluding the participants in Puerto Rico’s block grant.
 This represents a significant increase over the fiscal year 2000 record-low average of 17.2 million participants.
-It is, however, well below the peak of 27.5 million recipients in fiscal year 1994.
-Both in absolute numbers and as a percentage of the population, food stamp recipiency in 2000 was lower than at any point in the previous twenty years.
+It is, however, below the peak of 27.5 million recipients in fiscal year 1994.
 See also Table IND 3b and Table IND 4b in Chapter II for further data trends in food stamp caseload, specifically, food stamp recipiency and participation rates.

 Considerable research has demonstrated that the Food Stamp Program is responsive to economic changes, with participation increasing in times of economic downturns and decreasing in times of economic growth (see Figure FSP 1).
 Economic conditions alone did not explain the caseload growth in the late 1980s and early 1990s, however.
 Studies suggest that a variety of factors contributed to this caseload growth, including a weak economy and higher rates of unemployment, expansions in Medicaid eligibility, the legalization of 3 million undocumented immigrants, and longer participation spells (McConnell, 1991; Gleason, 1998).